 70. Each person creates meaning from these natural openings based on their worldview.
 The individual’s interpretation of these natural evolutionary processes is biased by their meaning-making structures, due to the inherent limitations of the language used by each framework (e.g., spiritual, philosophical, religious, pseudoscientific, scientific, etc.).

 71. Awakenings happen either sequentially or, sometimes, simultaneously.
 New awakenings can occur even if previous openings have not been habituated.
 Each opening has various depths, and it takes time to integrate it, anywhere between a few years to some decades.
 After integration, the new conscious awareness skills lead to lifestyle changes and new awakeness styles.

 72. There is no ‘final’ awakening.
 Each awakening system triggers a deeper understanding of other systems, until multidimensional awakeness skills are acquired, and all the layers are harmonized and integrated into conscious experience.
 This process is species-wide, and it is a continuous process.

 73. Awakenings can emerge within individuals at various developmental stages.
 Some awakenings are experienced in their essentiality at later stages, after the self-identity becomes more flexible.

 74. Various opening experiences occur spontaneously during life, lasting from a few seconds to a few hours.
 Most people lack the education to recognize and cultivate them.
 When they are very intense, the opening moments could be considered peak experiences or altered states of consciousness.

 75. Some evolutionary processes unfold in dramatic ways, which may be quite distressing for the people around them.
 The societal reaction is to confuse these transformational moments and to consider them as a kind of psychosis, schizophrenia, or bipolar disorder, which slows down the transformation process if one is required to use long-term medications.

 76. Awakenings can be learned, cultivated, and invited into our lives, and habituated through practice.
-They are not necessarily the gift of any god or guru.
-Perhaps they are a gift of life, but who knows?
 We just need to allow ourselves to be transformed in new ways.